What Are Azure Data Security Features?

 Once you are logged in with the user ID and password.
 You have certain levels of access:

 - Principle of The Least Privilege: Microsoft recommends the principle of the least privilege which goes on to state that you should not give people excessive permissions. i.e Everyone should not be admin, Admin account should not be used to do your day-to-day work and Your applications should not be running in DB owner permissions.
-Creating the right levels, right users, and roles for the permissions can save you if there is a compromise that that account doesn’t have excessive privileges.
+Creating the right levels, right users, and roles for the permissions can save you if there is a compromise that account doesn’t have excessive privileges.

 - Role-Based Access Control (RBAC): Azure Role-Based Access Control (Azure RBAC) helps you manage who has access to Azure ‘s resources, what they can do with those resources, and the areas they have access to.
 RBAC is another way that protects people from getting access to things they are not supposed to have access to.